-California’s “unfair competition” law prohibits false advertising and other anti-competitive practices.
-Lawsuits can be brought by either consumers or by businesses that have been damaged by a competitor’s unfair actions.
+California’s unfair competition law prohibits false advertising and other anti-competitive practices.
+Lawsuits can be brought by either consumers or businesses that have been damaged by a competitor’s unfair actions.

 Common examples of unfair competition in California include, among many others:

 - Selling products or services at different prices in different geographic locations within California (“locality discrimination”);1